-- 12:00 pm: There will be an ecumenical service for local churches at 12noon to 1:00pm on Good Friday.
+- 12:00 pm: There will be an ecumenical service (area churches participate) at 12noon to 1:00pm on Good Friday.
 This year it will take place at Thornapple Community Church located at 3260 Thornapple River Dr. SE.
 The community is invited to attend.

 - 8:00 pm: At Thornapple there will be a service at 8:00pm remembering Christ's death on the cross.
 Childcare will be provided.

 Sunday, April 20 Easter: There will be THREE worship services on Easter as follows:

 - 9:00 am for contemporary worship

 - 10:30 am for blended worship